 Gas Cook tops: Thermador, Wolf, Dacor and GE Monogram.

 Microwaves GE for general use/warming.
 Dacor, Miele, Wolf and Thermador for real cooking.
 Several of these are made by the same manufacturer.
-Sharp, which also has a microwave drawer that is useful for spacing considerations.
+Sharp has a microwave drawer that is useful for spacing considerations.